Fausto J. Pinto, MD, Ph.D

 During 6 years, Cristina was a Clinical Research Associate in the pharmaceutical industry where she was responsible for the monitoring of several phase IIa, IIb and III trials in psychiatry, neurology, oncology and in cardiovascular diseases.
 Later in 2013, and during 5 years, Cristina was Clinical Operations Manager and CRO Manager at Servier where she was responsible for the management of several phase IIa, IIb and III trials in cardiovascular diseases, osteoarthrosis, diabetic kidney disease and oncology.
 Since April 2017 Cristina worked as Clinical Operations Country Study Manager and Study Start-up Specialist at Roche, being responsible for the implementation of several phase II and III clinical trials in prostate and breast cancer.

 Cristina joined the CETERA team as an External Consultant, participating in training programs.

 Ricardo M. Fernandes, MD, Ph.D

 His research background includes clinical epidemiology, clinical trial methodology, outcome measurement and synthesis research, with training and fellowships in the Netherlands and Canada.
 His main clinical research interests are pediatric respiratory disease, allergy and emergency medicine, and his favored methodological topics include research on outcomes and measurement, clinical trial design, meta-analysis, knowledge translation, and clinical pharmacology, particularly in pediatrics.

-He has been actively involved in a number of international research collaborations, including the StaR Child Health initiative on improving clinical trial research in pediatrics, the PERN (Pediatric Emergency Research Networks) worldwide academic clinical research network and the COMET initiative (Core Outcome Measures in Effectiveness Trials.
-He is particularly engaged in several activities within the Cochrane Collaboration, being a Co-Director of the Cochrane Child Health Field, and within the European Respiratory Society.
+Ricardo has been actively involved in international research collaborations such as the StaR Child Health initiative on improving clinical trial research in pediatrics, the PERN (Pediatric Emergency Research Networks) worldwide academic clinical research network and the COMET initiative (Core Outcome Measures in Effectiveness Trials).
+He served as Group Chair at the European Respiratory Society, and Co-Director of the Cochrane Child Health Field.

 He is the project lead for STAND4Kids, the portuguese National Hub for the c4c Conect4Children IMI2 project, a pan-european clinical trial network.
 Ricardo is also a Co-lead of conect4children Work package 7, a member of the Network Infrastructure Office, and a Co-coordinator of the National Hub Forum.